 According to consumer reporting website HighYa, “many of OptiMind’s ingredients have fairly substantive evidence showing them to be effective for a variety of mental conditions, especially tyrosine, phosophatidylserine, bacopin, vinpocetine, and huperzine a.”

-In short, OptiMind is a cocktail of vitamins and minerals, all of which purport to have “brain boosting” properties.
+In short, it is a cocktail of vitamins and minerals, all of which purport to have “brain boosting” properties.

 So far so good, but is there really any evidence to back up the manufacturer’s claims about the benefits of OptiMind?
 Let’s delve a little deeper.

-What Can the Ingredients in OptiMind Really Do for You?
+What Can the Ingredients Really will Do for You?

 Coming back to the consumer reporting and reviewing site HighYa, we find some proverbial fine print about the ingredients in OptiMind.
 The effects of these ingredients, it tells us, might not be as obvious as the manufacturer would have us believe.
 At the very least, they may be limited to some specific circumstances.